joelvaneenwyk/huginn-wiki/Create-Google-Calendar-entries-from-your-daily-Strava-Training-Plan.md

 }
 ````

+This code fetches the data out of the body of the email and create a data structure consumable from the Google Calendar Publisher Agent.
+By the way, I love the log statement in JavaScript.
+This made debugging the script very comfortable.

 ### Step 3 - Publish the calendar entry with the Google Calendar Publisher Agent

 I have to admit.
 The Google Calendar Publisher Agent is a tiny shell about the Google Calendar Api.
 You have to create a message structure with an agent (usually trigger agent) and the Google Publisher send it with your api token to the google interface: